tillg/ghost.docker.compose/readme.md

 I was a little bit surpised to see that non public posts are visible on the home page, even when not being a logged in member.
 After investigation I understood that the blogs were only visible on the home page as teaser.
 This means only the abstract was displayed.
 When testing this with very short sample blog entries, the entire blog might be rendered...

+## To do

+Thingson my to do list:

+- Make the setup use HTTPS, thus dealing with the certificates...
+- Have a backup
+- Add a discourse to the setup so we have comments
+- Add [mail2ghost2mail](https://github.com/tillg/mail2ghost2mail) so posts can be created by emails and emails can be sent when posts are published.

 ## Reading / Sources / Tech background